aragon/connect/docs/connectors-reference/voting-app.md

 ### voting\#onCastsForVote\(appAddress, callback\)

-Subscribe to the list of casts of a vote.
+Subscribe to the list of cast votes for a vote.

 | Name | Type | Description |
 | :--- | :--- | :--- |